communitiesuk/funding-service-design-assessment/README.md

 ### Install dependencies
 From the top-level directory enter the command to install pip and the dependencies of the project

-    python3 -m pip install --upgrade pip && pip install -r requirements.txt
+    python3 -m pip install --upgrade pip && pip install -r requirements-dev.txt

+NOTE: requirements-dev.txt and requirements.txt are updated using [pip-tools pip-compile](https://github.com/jazzband/pip-tools)
+To update requirements please manually add the dependencies in the .in files (not the requirements.txt files) Then run:

+    pip-compile requirements.in

+    pip-compile requirements-dev.in

 ## How to use
 Enter the virtual environment as described above, then:

-### Create static files

-If you would like to manually download the static files and extract them then run
+### Build GovUK Assets

+This build step imports assets required for the GovUK template and styling components.
+It also builds customised swagger files which slightly clean the layout provided by the vanilla SwaggerUI 3.52.0 (which is included in dependency swagger-ui-bundle==0.0.9) are located at /swagger/custom/3_52_0.

+Before first usage, the vanilla bundle needs to be imported and overwritten with the modified files.
+To do this run:

     python3 build.py